okonomichiyaki/supercat/010-F01-steward.md

 ✦ Can bot use Dealmakers' **Bargain (Secure)** ability?

 - Use **Bargain (Secure)**.
-Use these priorities to select a card for Rival to Secure and subsequent Influence and Secure actions:
+Use these priorities to select a card for rival to Secure and subsequent Influence and Secure actions:
-	- Imperial Council and Council Intrigue *(Select target which allows bot to Influence and Secure either of these cards, or prevent Rival from Securing)*
+	- Imperial Council and Council Intrigue *(Select target which allows bot to Influence and Secure either of these cards, or prevent rival from Securing)*
-	- Protect Loyal agents
+	- Protect loyal agents
 	- Check "Influence Doctrine" for additional priorities

 ✦ Is the Imperial Council in session?